-- 8.3.1.2 Batteries must receive ROAR approval to be legal for use in ROAR-sanctioned events.
-NiCd or NIMH Cells submitted for approval shall measure 43.0mm in can length which does not include the center positive button.
-Individual cells shall be constructed such that the total overall length resulting from the combination of charging and/or conditioning never exceeds 44.0mm.
-This may be verified at competition technical inspections. - 8.3.1.3 The approval of new battery types, makes, or capacities must be posted on the www.roarracing.com website.
-The Executive Committee has final approval over battery legality. - 8.3.1.4 Only manufacturers, distributors, or commercial-level assemblers may submit batteries for approval.
-All batteries must be submitted by ROAR industry affiliates. - 8.3.1.5 Battery approvals will be processed on a bi-yearly basis.
-All proposed cells must be received by the ROAR Technical Director by the 1st of September for approval by October 1st or received by April 1st for approval by May 1st.
-The final decisions on approvals will be communicated to the manufacturer/distributor or assembler and posted on the website listing when approved.
-All batteries must be submitted by ROAR industry affiliates. - 8.3.1.6 Ni-Cad batteries must bear the RBRC recycling logo in order to be approved.

-- 8.3.1.7 To be approved by ROAR, batteries must be available through hobby distributors and hobby dealers nationwide at a competitive retail price. - 8.3.1.8 Batteries must be readily identifiable as to their origin.
-A statement of origin/manufacturer must be provided to ROAR from the source of origin via the reseller, distributor or matcher.
-The source of origin may be a broker or distributor using product from a battery manufacturer.
-The manufacturer is the original maker of the battery.
-A secondary or distributor label may be applied to the battery, and must have the source of origin, country of manufacture, the voltage and capacity of MAH printed on it.
-The secondary or distributor label must be applied by the source of origin or the original manufacturer listed on the statement of origin/manufacturer.
-All batteries must be submitted to ROAR for approval regardless if the original manufacturers identified label or a secondary or distributor label is used. - 8.3.1.9 Any indication that the original manufacturer-applied label has been changed or tampered with will make the battery illegal.
-If the cells have an identifying mark on the negative end, the mark must be visible after the battery has been soldered together. - 8.3.1.10 If protested, it is up to the driver to prove the legality of his batteries.
-It is recommended that when cells are assembled into a pack that the cells be arranged so all pertinent information on the cells is clearly visible.
-If cells are glued together, a glue should be used that can be cut without damaging the cell's shrink-wrap. - 8.3.1.11 Batteries may not be charged or changed during a standard length race.
-Batteries may be changed during an Endurance race. - 8.3.1.12 Unless a lower number is specified in the class requirements, a maximum of six Nimmh Nicad and 2 Lithium type cells is permitted in any vehicle motor power pack used in ROAR-sanctioned competition. - 8.3.1.13 Drivers are responsible for the proper disposal of batteries that are no longer useable.
+- 8.3.1.1 The approval of new battery types, makes, or capacities must be posted on the www.roarracing.com website.
+The Executive Committee has final approval over battery legality. - 8.3.1.2 Only manufacturers, distributors, or commercial-level assemblers may submit batteries for approval.
+All batteries must be submitted by ROAR industry affiliates. - 8.3.1.3 Battery approvals will be processed on a bi-yearly basis.
+All proposed cells and lipo packs must be received by the ROAR Technical Director by the 1st of September for approval by October 1st or received by April 1st for approval by May 1st.
+The final decisions on approvals will be communicated to the manufacturer/distributor or assembler and posted on the website listing when approved. - 8.3.1.4 All batteries must be actually available and in stock for retail purchase from at least three (3) North American retail sources before approval can be finalized. - 8.3.1.5 Any indication that the original manufacturer-applied label has been changed or tampered with will make the lipo battery pack or NiCd/NiMh cells illegal.
+If the NiCd/NiMh cells have an identifying mark on the negative end, the mark must be visible after the battery cells have been soldered together. - 8.3.1.6 If protested, it is up to the driver to prove the legality of his batteries.
+It is recommended that when the NiCd/NiMh cells are assembled into a pack that the cells be arranged so all pertinent information on the cells is clearly visible.
+If cells are glued together, a glue should be used that can be cut without damaging the cell's shrink-wrap. - 8.3.1.7 Batteries may not be charged or changed during a standard length race.
+Batteries may be changed during an Endurance race. - 8.3.1.8 Unless otherwise specified in the class requirements, a maximum of six NiMh/NiCad cells or 2s 7.4v nominal lipo battery is permitted in any vehicle motor power pack used in ROAR-sanctioned competition. - 8.3.1.9 Drivers are responsible for the proper disposal of batteries that are no longer useable.
 No batteries should be discarded in ordinary trash containers, and may not be abandoned at race sites.
-It is recommended that tracks promote safety and non-pollution by providing an approved disposal container for unusable batteries.
+It is recommended that tracks promote safety and nonpollution by providing an approved disposal container for unusable batteries.

-8.3.2 Lithium Polymer Batteries (LiPoly) section added 2008
+8.3.2 Lithium Polymer Batteries (Li-Poly):